AaltoSciComp/blog/content/2023/aalto-rse-hiring-process.rst

 Interviews
 ----------

-Sometimes, there is some initial "video interviews" as recommended by our HR, but we don't really like the non-interactive and high-pressure nature of that.
-Still, it provides some background familiarity for the main interviews.
-One shouldn't worry too much about this.
+Sometimes, there is some initial recorded "video interviews", which provide some initial familiarity in both directions before the actual interviews.
+We know these are non-interactive and a recording isn't a conversation so this is harder than an interview, but we consider that when watching them.
+One shouldn't worry too much about these, if we do them.

 Our actual interviews are not designed to be stressful.
 We have some prepared questions and go through them in a friendly manner.
 You have